 Extension: Cole Hamels, LHP (6/$144M, 2012)

-Harper’s contract set records for both the longest deal and most money given to a free agent, with the length tying Stanton’s extension for any contract.
-The prior largest free-agent deal the Phillies had handed out was $120 million to Cliff Lee.
+At the time, Harper’s contract set a record largest free-agent deal in MLB history.
+The previous Phillies free-agent record was the $120 million deal signed by Cliff Lee after the 2010 season.
 Hamels’ contract was the second largest for a pitcher at the time, as well as the largest extension for a pitcher.
 The Phillies traded him to the Rangers in July 2015 -- his final start with the Phils was a no-hitter at Wrigley Field.

 FA contract: Lorenzo Cain, OF (5/$80M, 2018)